For more information about a project, contact jeffobrien@ucsb.edu. See below for information regarding project-based student internships.

 -Two Colonial-era paintings: Virgin and Child and St. Rose of Lima

-The project reconstructs these objects’ histories through visual and technical studies, including radiocarbon dating of the Paracas textile and quipu and hyperspectral imaging of the paintings to analyze pigments and restoration.
+The project reconstructs these objects’ histories through visual and technical studies, including radiocarbon dating and hyperspectral imaging of the Khipu and the paintings to analyze pigments and restoration.
 A bilingual (English/Spanish) virtual exhibition will make these findings accessible to descendant communities, scholars, and the public.

 MIRL provides a digital framework, ensuring the project aligns with sustainable, open-source principles.
 Through low-cost 3D scanning and imaging, the project establishes best practices for digital storytelling.
 Object Histories, Making, and Meaning in the Andes reconnects these artworks with their origins, offering a model for ethical and community-centered digital engagement.